 This festival is one of the most famous Temple festivals of Kerala.
 It is celebrated in Vadakkunnathan Temple in Thrissur.
 People sit on huge elephants that are fully dressed for the occasion outside the temple.
-Thrissur Pooram is celebrated mainly to worship Lord Shiva and has a lot of colour and music.
+Thrissur Pooram is a famous festival of Kerala for its very long and beautiful fireworks that are lit all night.

 This festival is mostly celebrated in the month of either December or January.
 This festival is in total dedication to Lord Shiva and it is believed that this day is perfect and very auspicious to worship Lord Shiva.
 All the devotees of Lord Shiva make their way to the temple for the Lord’s blessing.

 Compare quotes from upto 3 travel agents for free

 Remember those painted, masked faces you saw when you were little, dancing to beautiful rhythms?
 Well, Theyyam is just that.
 This festival is almost 800 years old and has people coming from all over India to perform their dances while dressed up as Deities.

 This is celebrated on the ninth day of the ten long days of the actual festival in the month of February- March, only women are allowed to participate in this festival.
 The sweet dish called ‘Pongala’ is prepared by the women in the morning and is ready by noon for the offering.
 This dish is made from boiled rice, jaggery, and coconut.